Moa: Reproduction

 No evidence has been found to suggest that moa were colonial nesters.
 Moa nesting is often inferred from accumulations of eggshell fragments in caves and rock shelters, little evidence exists of the nests themselves.
 Excavations of rock shelters in the eastern North Island during the 1940s found moa nests, which were described as "small depressions obviously scratched out in the soft dry pumice".
 Moa nesting material has also been recovered from rock shelters in the Central Otago region of the South Island, where the dry climate has preserved plant material used to build the nesting platform (including twigs clipped by moa bills).
 Seeds and pollen within moa coprolites found among the nesting material provide evidence that the nesting season was late spring to summer.

 Fragments of moa eggshell are often found in archaeological sites and sand dunes around the New Zealand coast.
 Thirty-six whole moa eggs exist in museum collections and vary greatly in size (from 120–240 mm in length and 91–178 mm wide).
+The largest moa eggs including those produced by the species of the genus Dinornis were larger than ostrich eggs, the largest eggs produced by a living bird species, though they were considerably smaller and thinner than the eggs produced by the extinct elephant birds of the genus Aepyornis.
 The outer surface of moa eggshell is characterised by small, slit-shaped pores.
 The eggs of most moa species were white, although those of the upland moa (Megalapteryx didinus) were blue-green.